datakaveri/iudx-deployment/K8s-deployment/Charts/consent-validator/README.md

 └── config.json
 └── keystore
 ```
-Configure the env file .config.env in secret/ appropriately
+Configure the env file .cv.env in secret/ appropriately
 ## Define Appropriate values of resources

 Define Appropriate values of resources -
 - CPU requests and limits
 - RAM requests and limits
 - Instance-type for nodeSelector
+- Hostname for cv

 in `resource-values.yaml` as shown in sample resource-values file for [`aws`](./example-aws-resource-values.yaml) and [`azure`](./example-azure-resource-values.yaml)